PASTJL/myscreenrecorder/README.md

 provide all the operating modes and scripts to make it work also under Linux, without details.
 <br/>
 <h1><b>myscreenrecorder</B></h1>
-This is the current application which is a <b>ffmpeg graphic front end </b>for recording the screen and possibly audio through a microphone or through the speakers used (headphones or pc specific).
+This application is just a <b>ffmpeg graphic front end </b>for recording the screen and possibly audio through a microphone or through the speakers used (headphones or pc specific).</br>
+ffmpeg is behind the scene, no need to knowit.</br>
 In addition to the software already mentioned, I also use a library (provided with the github package) interface JNI JnativeHook available here => https://github.com/kwhat/jnativehook/releases/download/2.1.0/jnativehook-2.1.0.zip